Course Content and Outcome Guide for BA 101

 - Special Fee:

 Course DescriptionSurvey course in the field of business including topics such as management, finance accounting, marketing, production, computers, international business, small business, investments and other areas of general business interest.
-Prerequisite: WR 115, RD 115, and MTH 20 or equivalent placement test scores.
+Prerequisites: WR 115, RD 115, and MTH 20 or equivalent placement test scores.
 Audit available.

 Addendum to Course Description